Analysis | Most Americans reject the attack on the Capitol — but millions empathize with the mob

 Most Americans appear to think that it is or, at least, that it may be.
 But while most Americans also think that the actions of the mob were unacceptable, a large portion of the country at least empathizes with what occurred or, in some cases, actually approves.

-In the NewsHour poll, conducted by Marist University, the question was slightly different: whether respondents supported the actions at the Capitol.
+In the NewsHour poll, conducted by Marist College, the question was slightly different: whether respondents supported the actions at the Capitol.
 Even more expressed opposition than disapproval.

 Predictably, then, a majority sees the actions of the mob as mostly wrong, as opposed to either mostly right or having gone too far.